jonathanGB/thunderstruct/docs/index.md

 # Previous Work

 Lightning is a form of electric discharge and grows in a fractal pattern.
-This occurs when there is a a large enough chage between two objects.
+This occurs when there is a a large enough large enough potential difference between two objects.
 In many cases, and in the case of our simulations, this is the difference in a cloud of electrons and the ground.
 It begins with an initial negative charge distribution, the initial breakdown and then expands to another point, creating another breakdown.
 This extension from the initial breakdown to the point with the largest difference is known as the stepped leader.
-The entire process is quick; it only takes around 35ms (CITE).
+The entire process is quick; it only takes around 35ms ().
 However, the process rapidly iterates with the negative charges of the first stepped leader laying the groundwork for subsequent bolts.
 Each bolt follows in the path of . the previous, albeit much faster (1-2ms) given the bias of the first stepped-leader.
 Moreover,  given the fractal pattern lightning ultimately achieves, it is classified as Laplacian growth.
 This is critical to much early work as Laplacian growth is a well understood concept and many approaches can yield accurate shapes.
 These two features of lightning, stepped leader behavior and laplacian growth, are the two primary targets of previous work in the area.

 In the past, lightning simulations  have been forced to choose between two paradigms: accurate models or efficient models.
 In accurate modeling, first-principles are used in order to more-accurately depict the growth of a lightning ray.
 However,  as mentioned above, this typically result in computationally slow models.
 On the other hand, lightning growth can be simulated for human observation simply by approximating the shape.
 These models are appealing to look at, and can grow quite large, but often lack any form of phyciscal principle: they are just fast and generate results that resemble lightning.